gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 Retrospectives are about learning and about change.
 Use it, act on its results.

---> am here

 ## Facilitating a Mob Programming
-Above all, remind the participants to be patient and treat each other with kindness, consideration, and respect.
+Above all, remind the participants to be patient and treat each other with kindness, consideration, and respect[^1].
 Be a role model in the way you treat them.
 People new to Mob Programming will be overwhelmed just by the conviviality of this way of working.
 Suddenly they have to pitch their ideas to other people.